labmccormick/WLSplot/README.md

 Rscript Example_WLS_autoplot.R
 ```

 7. When complete, running the script should result in svg files written out to the directory with the ods files.
-For the example, the svgs are in the Lifespan_1 directory (along with the stats for each sample comparison written out as an csv, not shown).
+For the example, the svgs are in the Lifespan_1 directory (along with the stats for each sample comparison written out as an csv).

 ![plot](./pictures/svgs_out1.jpg?raw=true)